+Let’s first discuss what’s involved in a formal accounting before we discuss an informal accounting.
 A formal accounting generally includes information in the following areas: (1) a general disclosure of corpus, income, and available funds; (2) receipts of principal or corpus turned over by a beneficiary; (3) gains and losses on the sale(s) or other dispositions of capital assets; (4) disbursements of principal or corpus; (5) distributions of principal or corpus to estate beneficiaries; (6) statement of principal balance on hand; (7) receipts of income; (8) disbursements of income; (9) distribution of income to estate beneficiaries; and (10) reserves held and proposed schedule of distribution to beneficiaries going forward.

 When an accounting is filed in court, a representative from the Surrogate’s Office will review the account in detail.
 Their review is rigorous depending on the county of venue.
 The Surrogate’s Office charges a fee for their audit of the estate.
 After the audit is completed, a report is written to the probate judge and the attorney who prepared the accounting addressing any questions or concerns the Surrogate has regarding the account itself.
 Once approved, notice must be given to all interested parties of the scheduled hearing date when the Court will decide to approve or not approve the accounting.
 The Order to Show Cause filed by the estate representative will contain language which will set forth the date when exceptions to the accounting and answers to the Complaint must be filed by any protesting party (“exceptions” means disagreements with the accounting).